Support Services

 Advising and Academic Success

-The Office of Advising and Academic Success exists to offer guidance and support to students throughout their undergraduate experience as they explore and make choices regarding their academic program, major, and educational goals.
+The Office of Advising & Academic Success offers guidance and support to students throughout their undergraduate experience as they explore and make choices regarding their academic program, major, and educational goals.

-• Based on the tenets of proactive, holistic, appreciative advising, the Advising and Academic Success staff seeks to assist students in developing strategies and utilizing resources that will enable them to take responsibility for and become engaged in their learning throughout college and beyond.
-These include, but are not limited to: Tutoring, time management or study skills strategies, counseling, conflict resolution skills, accommodations, and instructional technology assistance.
+Assist students in developing strategies and utilizing resources that will enable them to take responsibility for and become engaged in their learning throughout college and beyond.
+These include, but are not limited to: tutoring, time management, study skills strategies, counseling, conflict resolution skills, accommodations, and instructional technology assistance.

-• Encourage students to establish meaningful connections with their faculty advisor, and to also become involved in the campus community by participating in co-curricular activities and programs
+Encourage students to establish meaningful connections with their faculty advisor and to become involved in the campus community by participating in co-curricular activities and programs.

 Advisor Request Policy